lupyuen/lupyuen.github.io/src/gpio.md

 (And we'll have to code our firmware in Rust of course)

+We shall experiment with the [BME280 Rust Driver](https://crates.io/crates/bme280) on Mynewt BL602.

 >_Anything else we'll be supporting in Mynewt BL602?_

 Yes we shall be adding support for __UART__ on Mynewt BL602, so that we can view debugging messages.